Loreb92/relitc-counterfactuals/README.md

 #### Models

 The black-box classifiers used for the `Yelp` and `OLID` datasets are automatically downloaded from the Hugging Face Hub.
-The ones used for the `yelp_sentence` and `call_me` datasets are stored in the ZENODO repository of the project.
+The ones used for the `yelp_sentence` and `call_me` datasets are stored in the ZENODO repository of the project (TBA).

+The fine-tuned Conditional Masked Language Models used in the paper are stored in the ZENODO repository as well (TBA).

 ## Run experiments